Everyone

 - they’re going to be the primary carer of a child

-- they do not meet the criteria for primary carer leave.
+- they do not qualify for primary carer leave

 - does not meet the criteria for taking parental leave

-- does meet the criteria for parental leave payments because the work does not have to be with the same employer, but Jacky will only be able to get parental leave payments if Jacky is the primary carer of the child and can take negotiated carer leave or resigns.
+- qualifies for parental leave payments because the work requirements for payments are different.
+This means Jacky can combine the time she worked for her old employer with the time she has worked for her current employer.
+However, Jacky will only be able to get parental leave payments if she is the primary carer of the child and can take negotiated carer leave or resigns.
+This is because she can only get parental leave payments while she’s not working.

-Shayne has worked part-time for 2 different employers for the last 3 years; working 1 day a week for 8 hours (although the day worked varies) as a permanent employee.
+Shayne has worked part-time for 2 different employers for the last 3 years.
+He works 1 day a week for 8 hours (although the day worked varies) as a permanent employee.

 - does not qualify for parental leave from the permanent job because 8 hours per week does not meet the criterion of an average of 10 hours per week with the same employer

-- does meet the criteria for parental leave payments because Shayne’s total hours of work from both employers for each week in the last 52 weeks, add up to an average of 10 hours per week for at least 26 of these weeks.
+- qualifies for parental leave payments because Shayne’s total hours of work from both employers for each week in the last 52 weeks add up to an average of 10 hours per week for at least 26 of these weeks.

 Shayne must be the primary carer of the child and will need to get negotiated carer leave (from the permanent job) or resign to be able to get parental leave payments.